Electrical Energy Systems (MSc)

 - Energy Management.

-Applicants should have at least an upper second class Honours degree (or equivalent) from a British or recognised overseas university.
-Applicants with relevant professional experience will be considered on an individual basis.
+An Upper second class Honours degree (or equivalent) from a British or recognised overseas university.
+Suitable for graduates in Electric Engineering or a related discipline.
+Applicants with relevant professional experience are also considered.

 Next intake: September each year